MTV Global: 1996–2025: Regionalization and a gradual shift away from music

+On 15 April 1999, a fire broke out at the Breakfast complex.
+Engineers and studio staff aired emergency recordings, after which broadcasting was suspended for several hours.
+At that time, the complex housed the British and European operations of MTV and VH1.

 On 1 April 2002, MTV Europe became MTV European.
-At the same time, the channel began to abandon some of its programs in favor of American MTV shows.
+At the same time, the channel began to abandon some of its programs in favour of American MTV shows.
 The channel significantly reduced the overall rotation of music videos during the 2000s.
 Similar trends were observed on other European MTV channels.

 In 2004 and 2008, MTV continued to focus on reality shows, releasing projects 8th & Ocean, Laguna Beach, Next, The Hills, Two-A-Days, My Super Sweet 16, Parental Control and Viva la Bam featuring Bam Margera.

 In 2007, MTV broadcast the reality show A Shot at Love with Tila Tequila, which told about the sensational journey of Tila Tequila in search of her sex partner.
 Her bisexuality played a role in the concept of the show: both men and women competed for love.

-In 2006–2007, MTV Turkey and MTV Ukraine were launched.
-In August 2007, the editorial department moved to Warsaw, but broadcasting continued from the London office.
-MTV European also expanded to South Africa and the Middle East.
+In 2006–07, MTV Turkey and MTV Ukraine were launched.
+In August 2007, a second office opened in Warsaw, responsible for online operations (the website, social media, support, etc.).
+The main office remained in London.

 On 1 July 2009, during the unified standardization of the design of the global MTV network, a new corporate identity was introduced, as well as a new design.

 Since January 2010, MTV Networks Europe has started rebranding localized websites, creating standards for each country.
-In August, music programs disappeared from the air, and reality shows from the American branch of MTV began to be shown instead.
+In August, music programmes disappeared from the air, and reality shows from the American branch of MTV began to be shown instead..
+Throughout the 2010s, the channel completely phased out advertising.

 In 2010, the channel began broadcasting under a Czech license, since the Czech Republic has minimum broadcasting rules, it was chosen for licensing purposes in the EU.
-The broadcasting center is still located in London MTV European began to focus on viewers from 16 to 35 years old, the audience was more than 100 million people in 43 countries.
+The broadcasting centre is still located in London MTV European began to focus on viewers from 16 to 35 years old, the audience was more than 100 million people in 43 countries.